Agile Deliberation: Concept Deliberation for Subjective Visual Classification: Agile Deliberation

 Agile Deliberation operationalizes this workflow by structuring both stages within a human-in-the-loop training pipeline.
 In concept scoping, the system decomposes the user’s initial concept description into a hierarchy of subconcepts.
 The second stage, content iteration, involves multiple rounds where the system retrieves and selects a batch of borderline images through a structured workflow for users to reflect on and label.
 Their feedback is then used to update the concept definition, progressively improving an image classifiers with the user's evolving interpretation.

-For illustration, we use \texttt{healthy food} as a running example throughout this section.
+For illustration, we use \texttt{healthy food} as a running example.
 It captures ambiguities common in real-world content moderation though the same process applies equally to other subjective or more sensitive concepts.

 \textbf{Stage 1:~Concept scoping.} The process begins with a user-provided subjective concept, such as $s = $\texttt{healthy food}.
 If $s$ is a composite concept (e.g., \texttt{healthy food}), the system first decomposes it into simpler unit concepts $u_1, .., u_M$ that capture its core visual dimensions.
 Each unit concept $u_m$ is then expanded through prompt-chained reasoning ~\cite{zhou2022least} into subconcepts: